-At a meeting of the Supreme Council of the Allied Powers, held at San Remo in April 1920, the Balfour Declaration was unanimously adopted and embodied in the mandate for Palestine which was offered to Great
+At a meeting of the Supreme Council of the Allied Powers, held at San Remo in April 1920, the Balfour Declaration was unanimously adopted and embodied in the

-Britain.

-On July 24, 1922, the Council of the League of Nations unanimously ratified the Eritish mandate, with the incorporated declaration as an integral part.
-That same year the Congress of the United States adopted the resolution which has been read to you this morning:

-"Resolved, etc., That the United States of America favors the establishment in Palestine of a national home for the Jewish people, it being clearly understood that nothing shall be done"-

-And so forth.
-And then occurs the rest of the Balfour Declaration.

-The preamble to the mandate contains this significant clause, and I would like to call it to your attention:

-"Whereas recognition has hereby been given to the historical connections of the Jewish people with Palestine and the grounds for reconstituting their national home in that country."
+- 6 -Mandate for Palestine which was offered to Great Britain.
+On July 24, 1922, the Council of the League of Nations unanimously ratified the British mandate, with the incorporated declaration as an integral part.
+That same year the Congress of the United States adopted the resolution which has been read to you this morning: "Resolved by the Senate and House of Representatives of the United States of America in Congress assembled, That the United States of America favors the establishment in Palestine of a national home for the Jewish people, it being clearly understood that nothing shall be done, etc. --And then occurs the rest of the Balfour Declaration.
+The preamble to the mandate contains this significant clause, and I would like to call it to your attention: "Whereas recognition has hereby been given to the historical connections of the Jewish people with Palestine and the grounds for reconstituting their national home in that country .
 These are the words of the preamble of the mandate.
 In other words, the creation, or reconstitution, of a Jewish homeland in Palestine was thus accepted as a world policy.
 It was also regarded as an act of restitution.
 It was a recognition both of the present need of the Jewish people and of the continuity of its claim to its homeland, a continuity unbroken by the vicissitudes of 2,000 years of history.

-What did the framers of the Balfour Declaration and the Palestine mandate have in mind when they spoke of the establishment of a national home for the Jewish people in
+What did the framers of the Balfour Declaration and the Palestine mandate have in mind when they spoke of the establishment of a national home for the Jewish people in Palestine?

-Palestine?
 Their utterances leave no doubt as to their clear intent.
-They meant a Jewish state, a Jewish commonwealth.

-Lloyd George, Prime Minister of Great Britain at the time of the issuance of the Balfour Declaration, writes in his memoirs:

-"It was not their (the British Cabinet's) idea that a Jewish state should be set up immediately by the peace treaty without reference to the wishes of the majority of the inhabitants.
+They meant a Jewish state, a Jewish commensealth, Lloyd George, Prime Minister of Great Britain at the time of the issuance of the Balfour Declaration, writes in his memoirs: "It was not their (the British Cabinet's) idea that a Jewish state should be set up immediately by the peace treaty without reference to the wishes of the majority of the inhabitants.
 On the other hand, it was contemplated that when the time arrived for according representative institutions to Palestine, if the Jews had meanwhile responded to the opportunity afforded them by the idea of a national homeland and had become a definite majority of the inhabitants, then Palestine would thus become a Jewish commonwealth.
-The notion that Jewish immigration would have to be artificially restricted in order to insure that the Jews should be a permanent minority never entered into the head of anyone engaged in framing the policy.
+The notion that Jewish immigration would have to be artificially restricted in order to ensure that the Jews should be a permanent minority never entered into the head of anyone engaged in framing the policy.
 That would have been regarded as unjust and as a fraud on the people to whom we were appealing.

-General Smuts, still one of Great Eritain's foremost statesmen, perhaps next to Churchill the most powerful political figure in the British Empire, who, in 1919 was a member of the Imperial War Cabinet, declared that he enviseged an increasing stream of Jewish immigration into Palestine and in generations to come a great Jewish state rising there once more, and that he is convinced today, no less than he was in 1917, of the necessity of establishing a Jewish state in Palestine; and he expressed the hope and confidence that there could and would be peace and cooperation between the Jewish state and other neighboring states.
+Ceneral Smuts, still one of Great Britain's foremost statesmen, perhaps next to Churchill the most powerful political figure in the British Empire, who, in 1919 was a member of the Imperial War Cabinet, declared that he envisaged an increasing stream of Jewish immigration into Palestine and in generations to come a great Jewish state rising there once more, and that he is convinced today, no less than he was in 1917, of the necessity of establishing a Jewish State in Palestine; and he expressed the hope and confidence that there could and would be peace and cooperation between the Jewish State and other neighboring states.

 Winston Churchill, when he was Secretary of State in 1920, declared: